antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 The root of the dataflow format consists of two main attributes.

 * `graph` - object of type [Graph](#graph) that describes the main graph displayed to the user after load.
 * `graphTemplates` - list of graph-nodes that are available to the user.
-Should be set to an empty list.

 ### Graph
 The graph format has five main attributes.